Coast guard: Grenada

 The Royal Grenada Coast Guard is the maritime security unit of the Royal Grenada Police Force.
 Operating a small fleet of high speed patrol boats, it's remit includes general patrol and protection of territorial waters, search and rescue, and drug interdiction.

 Haiti

-The Haitian Coast Guard is an operational unit of the Haitian National Police.
+The Haitian Coast Guard Commission is an operational unit of the Haitian National Police.
 It is one of the few law enforcement organisations in the world to combine water policing and coast guard duties while remaining as a policing unit.
 It operates primarily as a law enforcement agency, with secondary responsibilities in search and rescue.

 Iceland

 The Icelandic Coast Guard has primarily been a law enforcement organisation, but is also in charge of national defences.
 It has also been involved with the Republic of Iceland's contributions to expeditionary operations and conducted military exercises: for example, Operation Enduring Freedom and Northern Challenge.